-Do not set the Primary or Backup cluster IP address to the default IP address of any interface on the device.
-The default interface IP addresses are in the range 10.0.0.1–10.0.26.1.
-The Primary and Backup cluster IP addresses must not be used for anything else on your network, such as virtual IP addresses for Mobile VPN or the IP addresses used by remote branch office networks.
+Do not set the Primary or Backup cluster IP address to the default IP address of any interface on the Firebox.
+By default, the Firebox uses 10.0.x.0/24 subnets for interface IP addresses, which means we recommend that you avoid using 10.0.x.0/24 addresses for cluster IP addresses.
+The Primary and Backup cluster IP addresses must not be used for anything else on your network, such as virtual IP addresses for mobile VPN or the IP addresses used by remote branch office networks.
 When cluster failover occurs, one cluster member very briefly goes into safe mode before it takes over.
 If your cluster interface is configured to use one of the factory-default interface IP addresses, a conflict can occur during this brief period, which can cause the failover to fail.

 Management IP address

 A unique IP address that you can use to connect to an individual Firebox while it is configured as part of a cluster.
 You must specify a different management IP address for each cluster member.
 If the interface you chose as the Interface for management IP address has IPv6 enabled, you can optionally configure an IPv6 management IP address.

 The IPv4 management IP address can be any unused IP address.
 We recommend that you use an IP address on the same subnet as the interface you select as the Interface for management IP address.
 This is to make sure that the address is routable.
 The management IP address must be on the same subnet as the Dimension Server or syslog server that your FireCluster sends log messages to.